chrisatschool/assignment-3/README.md

 ### Setup Instructions

 1. Open and run the students.sql file in pgAdmin
-2. Download and open the Database folder in IntelliJ
+2. Download and open the Application folder in IntelliJ
 3. Run the main.java file to start the application